PubNubDevelopers/GettingStarted-Swift-SDK-Tutorial/README.md

 1. Enable the Stream Controller feature for your keyset.

-1. Enable the Persistence feature for your keyset
+1. Enable the Message Persistence feature for your keyset

-1. Enable the Objects feature for your keyset.  **Also enable 'user metadata events'**
+1. Enable the App Context feature for your keyset.  **Also enable 'user metadata events'**

 1. Copy the Publish and Subscribe keys and paste them into your app as specified in the next step.